SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The basilica is much larger than the chapel.
 It is also still a working church with regularly scheduled masses.

 The woodwork, stained glass and details on the alter showcase the care given to the recreation of this part of the Mission San Francisco de Asis.

 The is a side view of the main alter in the basilica.
 Pope Pius XII designated this as a basilica in 1952.
 All basilicas are honorary Churches of the Pope.

 One of two ornate side alters in the basilica.
 This one sits to the left of the main alter.

 This is one of 21 stained glass windows depicting the dates and names of all of the missions in California.
 They line up along the lower walls of the basilica.

 In addition to these 21 stained glass windows, there are also two more honoring Father Junipero Serra and Father Palou.

 The last part of your visit will be a walk through the old cemetery.
 The majority of the graves date back to around 1830 to 1898.
-This is one of only two cemeteries inside the city limits of San Francisco.
+This is one of only three cemeteries inside the city limits of San Francisco.